Voting Service Providers

 1. Are there any other benefits to a Voting Service Provider (VSP) other than not needing to run a full node and keeping your wallet unlocked?
-For example, will it have a better chance of winning or anything like that?¶
+For example, will it have a better chance of voting, or vote quicker?

 VSPs will usually implement multi-wallet redundancy by having many wallets physically distributed around the globe.
 This means there’s less chance of a vote being missed because one wallet is down.
 It also reduces latency between the wallet and network which can reduce the chance of a vote being missed.

-It is technically possible to create a VSP that supports proportional reward splitting1, but the current VSP reference implementation
+While it is technically possible to create a VSP that supports this type of proportional reward splitting, the current VSP reference implementation doesn’t enable this.

-6. What safeguards are in place to stop Voting Service Provider (VSP) owners disappearing with the funds in the tickets they vote for?
+5. What safeguards are in place to stop Voting Service Provider (VSP) owners disappearing with the funds in the tickets they vote for?

-The current VSP design is such that the VSP can NOT steal the funds5.
-You are only delegating voting rights (and in reality it is a 1-of-2 multisig which means either you OR the VSP can vote).
+The current VSP design is such that the VSP can NOT steal the funds.
+You are only sharing the ability to vote on tickets, and not the ability to spend any of your funds.
 The ticket purchase contains a consensus-enforced commitment for the final subsidy address, so there is simply no way for the VSP to steal the funds.

-The worst that would happen if a VSP owner disappears is the votes will be missed which results in the ticket being revoked which in turn causes the original coins to go back to the original coin owner (minus the initial transaction fee of course).
-However, as mentioned previously, because the ticket is a 1-of-2 multisig, each user could run their own wallet in order to vote should the VSP owner disappear.
+The worst that would happen if a VSP owner disappears is the votes will be missed which results in the ticket being revoked, which in turn causes the original coins to go back to the original coin owner (minus the initial transaction fee).
+However, it is possible for the ticket owner to run their own wallet in order to vote should the VSP owner disappear.

-8. What happens if my Voting Service Provider (VSP) goes down?
+6. What happens if my Voting Service Provider (VSP) goes down?